mattock/openvpn-windows-buildtest/README.md

     $ ./build.sh config-file

 Where config-file is based on vars.2.3.example or vars.master.example.
 The name of the file as such is irrelevant.
+You can customize the behavior of the script by overriding variables, e.g.

+    $ EMAIL=jake@domain.com FORCE=true ./build.sh vars.master

+The command forces a build of Git "master" and sends the report to jake@domain.com.

 To automate the script add entries to cron, e.g.